pnp/blog/content/post/community-sample-news-ticker-app-spfx-extensions.md

 ### 2. Get data from SharePoint list based on View using PnP JS

-I\'m using SharePoint list as the data source.
+I'm using SharePoint list as the data source.
-In order to make it simple to manage the news, I\'m leveraging the list view and getting the data based on the view configuration.
+In order to make it simple to manage the news, I'm leveraging the list view and getting the data based on the view configuration.
-It\'s great because we don\'t need to build any custom configuration mechanism in our app to configure (sort, filter, top, etc.) the data to be displayed.
+It's great because we don't need to build any custom configuration mechanism in our app to configure (sort, filter, top, etc.) the data to be displayed.
 Just use the OOTB list view configuration.
-It\'s very easy to get the data based on the list view using the [PnP JS](https://pnp.github.io/pnpjs/sp/).
+It's very easy to get the data based on the list view using the [PnP JS](https://pnp.github.io/pnpjs/sp/).
 Below is my implementation:
 1. Get the view information
     using [list.views.getByTitle(\...)](https://pnp.github.io/pnpjs/sp/views/#get-views-in-a-list)